-Except for the pupil-teacher ratios, all estimates were presented as percentages or proportions.
+All estimates are presented as percentages or proportions.
 The change in percentage or proportion coverage is then multiplied by the population data to provide the number of people, women, or children who gain access to one of the SDG indicators or fundamental rights.